near/docs/docs/tutorials/contracts/guest-book.md

 ![Successful Build](/docs/assets/guest-book_fe_build_success.jpg)

 If everything has gone right so far, which is hardly ever the case, deployment should be pretty simple.
-In fact, a lot of companies like to schedule their deployments on a Friday afternoon just before a three-day weekend, because deployments always go really smoothly.

 ### Troubleshooting Deployment